 Animals are the best.
-We are so lucky and fortunate to share this planet with so many different, varied, and unique creatures.
+We are so lucky to share this planet with so many different, varied, and unique creatures.

 From pets like dogs and cats and horses to farm animals like pigs, cows, and sheep, from wild animals like wolves and flamingoes and elephants to undersea creatures like dolphins and octopi, there is so much beautiful and incredible diversity in the animal kingdom.

 It’s no wonder that we are enamored with furry, feathered, and scaled critters from near and far!
 One of the most exciting parts of travel for those of us who love to travel the country and the globe is the opportunity to see different animals where they live.

 There’s nothing quite like an up-close-and-personal encounter with a creature you’ve only seen in books or on television previously.
 Even if the animal in question is common or kept as a pet where you live, it’s great to spend time with or observe our animal friends in an environment different from the one that we are most used to.